Emotional Signs You Need To Stop Being Nice By Abandoning Yourself to Be Liked

 1. Identify the Issue

 Realising that being overly kind to others is harming you is the first step.
-Recognize that constantly saying “yes” is hurting you.
+Recognise that constantly saying “yes” is hurting you.
 This insight can be rather potent.
 You can start making adjustments as soon as you acknowledge it.

 2. Start Saying “No”